matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **What is an HSM (hardware security module)?**

 - An HSM (hardware security module) is a physical device that manages digital keys.
-- The HMS encrypts and decrypts data with secure crypto-processor chips.
+- The HSM encrypts and decrypts data with secure crypto-processor chips.
 - Using an HSM adds an extra layer of security to keys and data.

 **Cloud HSM.**